Translations

 My stubborn will was determined to get House Mountain hike #175 done, before the end of 2020.
 I did it.
 I knew that I would.

-Yesterday, at my annual physical, my good doctor and friend had stated what I already know.
+Yesterday, at my annual physical, my good doctor and friend had stated what I already knew.
 He remarked that my strong will had motivated my recovery to this point.
 I knew it already.
 We enjoyed a laugh.
 I had inspired my good doctor and friend.

 No comments: